-Ben Peter Laurance Mr Laurance is the Managing Director of Axiom Properties Ltd, and an Executive (Managing Director) Mr Laurance is the Managing Director of Axiom Properties Ltd. Mr Laurance's role as Managing Director of Axiom is to source, manage and deliver investment grade development projects across various asset classes around Australia.
+Mr Laurance is the Managing Director of Axiom Properties Ltd, and an Executive Director of Axiom's major shareholder, Pivot Group Pty Ltd. Mr Laurance's role as Managing Director of Axiom is to source, manage and deliver investment grade development projects across various asset classes around Australia.
 He is also responsible for the day to day management and operation of the Company.
 With his expertise in the corporate and financial markets, Mr Laurance has been instrumental in the guidance and management of Axiom's business strategy.

-Mr Laurance has a Bachelor of Economics from the University of Western Australia, and he is also a Director of Axiom's Funds Management Division.
+Mr Laurance has a Bachelor of Economics from the University of Western Australia.

-Mr Laurance is a member of the Group's Remuneration Committee and Nomination Committee.
+Mr Laurance is a member of the Group's Audit Committee, Remuneration Committee and Nomination Committee.